-Vacation/Educational Leave: 3 working days and 1 off-call day maximum.

-Vacation approval is on a first come-first granted basis.
+Leave: 3 working days (off call is not permitted for 4-week rotations) Vacation approval is on a first come-first granted basis.

 Only one clerk may be away or on vacation at any time.

 This time may not be taken during the period allocated for orientation, oral or written exams, or exit interviews.